Mohammedsoussi/Tic-tac-toe/README.md

 # Tic-tac-toe
-the is scripts is Tic-tac-toe game you can play it with you friend or family and i hope to like it.
+the is scripts is Tic-tac-toe game you can play it in teriminale or command prompt with you friend or family and i hope to like it.